Jean Schmidt: House of Representatives investigation

-Legal expense fund

 As part of the Ethics Committee ruling, Schmidt was given permission to establish a legal expense fund to help refund the illegal gifts from the Turkish Coalition of America.
 Through September 30, 2012—approximately one year after establishing the fund—Schmidt has raised a total of $5000 and made no payments from the legal expense fund to repay the illegal gifts.

 The sole contribution to the legal expense fund, $5000, came from a Turkish linked aviation firm, Global Eclipse, LLC.

 Schmidt left office on January 4 of 2013.
 Under House Rules, she was required to file one last financial disclosure statement by February 4.
 She failed to do so, but on March 1, 2013, she finally filed that form disclosing that she left Congress owing the Turkish Coalition of America a debt in the range between $515,000 and $1.05 million.

 FEC investigation

 In August 2011, David Krikorian filed a complaint with the Federal Election Commission alleging that the illegal gifts received by Schmidt from the Turkish Coalition of America were also illegal campaign contributions.
-On January 13, 2015 the Federal Election Commission issued its findings; that the Turkish Coalition of America and its president, Lincoln McCurdy, had violated 52 U.S.C.§ 30118 a) and that the Schmidt for Congress Committee had violated 52 U.S.C. §§ 30118 a) and 30104 b) provisions of the Federal Election Campaign Act of 1971.
+On January 13, 2015, the Federal Election Commission issued its findings; that the Turkish Coalition of America and its president, Lincoln McCurdy, had violated 52 U.S.C.§ 30118 a) and that the Schmidt for Congress Committee had violated 52 U.S.C. §§ 30118 a) and 30104 b) provisions of the Federal Election Campaign Act of 1971.

 On June 14, 2016, Schmidt's campaign committee entered into a conciliation agreement with the FEC, agreeing that the Turkish Coalition of America's payment of over $600,000 of her legal bills constituted an illegal campaign contribution and that her campaign had accepted illegal campaign contributions from the Turkish Coalition of America and had failed to report those contributions.
 Schmidt for Congress agreed to pay a nominal fine.
 The FEC accepted a nominal fine because "the Committee has plans to terminate, has very little cash, and has a limited ability to raise any additional funds."

 The Turkish Coalition of America agreed to pay a $25,000 fine as a result of its illegal campaign contributions.

 Personal life

 Schmidt and her husband, Peter W. Schmidt have one child, a daughter, Emilie (born in 1978).
 A Roman Catholic, she has been a member of Elizabeth Ann Seton Church since 1978.
 She is a marathon runner.

-Schmidt is a member of the Clermont County Chamber of Commerce, the Clermont County 20/20 Committee, Clermont County League of Women Voters, the Clermont County Agricultural Society, Clermont County Township Association, and the Milford-Miami Township Chamber of Commerce.

-She was elected chairman of the Greater Cincinnati Right to Life organization in 2005.
+Schmidt was elected chairman of the Greater Cincinnati Right to Life organization in 2005.
 Schmidt was a trustee of the Clermont County Library from 1980 to 1992 and 1994 to 2000.
 She was reappointed to the board in 2005.
 She is also a director of the Mercy Hospital Clermont Foundation Board.